As we previously discussed, most arms of an agent core produce a cell of

 conditions.

-s are how updates are sent out to subscribers.
-The paths
+%facts are how updates are sent out to subscribers.
+The paths field is a

-list of subscription paths - all subscribers of the specified path
+list of subscription paths - all subscribers of the specified paths will

-is the data itself - a cell of a mark
+receive the %fact.
+The cage is the data itself - a cell of a mark and a

 Examples